 Google considers website speed as one of the most important ranking factors.
 This means faster websites are more likely to rank higher than slower websites.

 Slow websites are also bad for your business because they affect user experience and cost you actual money.

 According to a StrangeLoop case study, a 1 second delay in page load time can lead to a 7% loss in conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.

-Majority of the times, the #1 reason for a slow WooCommerce store is web hosting.
-If that is the case, then you can switch to one of these optimized WooCommerce hosting providers.
+The majority of the time, the #1 reason for a slow WooCommerce store is web hosting.
+If that is the case, then you need to switch to one of the optimized WooCommerce hosting providers like SiteGround or Bluehost.

-You can also follow the step by step instructions in our WordPress performance guide to speed up your website.
+You can also follow the step-by-step instructions in our WordPress performance guide to increase your page speed.

 11. Improve WooCommerce Security

 Search engines love websites that are safe and secure.
-Google warns users from scams, malware, and phishing websites, by quickly marking unsafe websites with warnings.
+Google warns users of scams, malware, and phishing websites, by quickly marking unsafe websites with warnings.

 This could not only destroy your WooCommerce SEO rankings but will also have a severe impact on your brand’s reputation.

 We hope this article helped you learn how to improve your WooCommerce SEO.
-You may also want to see our list of the best WooCommerce plugins to help you grow your business.
+You may also want to see our list of the best WooCommerce plugins and best live chat services to help you grow your business.